justinri/Servo-Control-Box/README.md

 ## Getting Started
-Includes a 20-page guide on how to operate the control box
+Includes a 20-page guide on how to operate the control box (not included here).

 ### Prerequisites
 - Arduino IDE